 I also believe that using pregnancy reflexology with expectant mothers can help them relax and increase circulation to areas of the body that most need it, such as the pelvis, hips and lower back.

 A number of studies highlight the potential effects of reflexology in relation to the duration of labour and the intensity of any pain experienced.
 In particular, the Genofte study was supported by findings in a study carried out by Dr Gowri Motha at the Jeyrani Birth Centre on the effects of reflexology on pregnant women.
 Thirty-seven pregnant women completed a course of 10 reflexology treatments.
 The results were impressive.
 The average length of first stage labour was five hours as opposed to the textbook average of 16–24 hours.
 Second stage labour was 16 minutes compared to an average of one to two hours.
 Of the group that received reflexology, only 5.4% required an emergency caesarean section, whilst the average is 13% in Newham (London), where the study was conducted.
 (Motha & Mcgrath)

 I am extremely passionate about helping others so I ensure that every client receives a bespoke programme that is tailored to their needs.
-To experience the benefits of treatments designed to help you during pregnancy, please get in touch with me.
+To experience the benefits of treatments designed to help you during pregnancy, please stop by our clinics in London and Bath or get in touch with me.